circleci/circleci-docs/jekyll/_cci2/webhooks.md

 1. In the sidebar of your Project Settings, click on **Webhooks**.
 1. Click **Add Webhook**.
 1. Fill out the Webhook form (the table below describes the fields and their intent):
+1. Provided your receiving API or third party service is set up, click **Test Ping Event** to dispatch a test event.

 | Field                  | Required? | Intent                                                                                      |
 |------------------------|-----------|---------------------------------------------------------------------------------------------|